aws-samples/aws-secret-sidecar-injector/README.md

 ## Installation

-### Deploying mutatating webhook to inject the init container
+### Deploying mutating webhook to inject the init container

 - Add the Helm repository which contains the Helm chart for the mutating admission webhook